meltano/meltano/docs/src/docs/command-line-interface.md

 ## `add`

-`meltano add` lets you add plugins (extractors, loaders, transforms, models, dashboards, orchestrators, transformers, and file bundles) to your Meltano project.
+`meltano add` lets you add [plugins](/docs/plugins.html) to your Meltano project.

 Specifically, it will:
 1. add the plugin to your project's `meltano.yml` file under `plugins: <type>s:`, e.g. `plugins: extractors:`,
 2. create a dedicated [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) for the plugin at `.meltano/<type>s/<name>/venv`, e.g. `.meltano/extractors/tap-gitlab/venv`, and
 3. install the plugin's [pip package](https://pip.pypa.io/en/stable/) into the virtual environment using `pip install <pip_url>`.

-(Some plugin types have slightly different or additional behavior; see [plugin-specific behavior](#plugin-specific-behavior) below for more details.)
+(Some plugin types have slightly different or additional behavior; refer to the [plugin type documentation](/docs/plugins.html) for more details.)

 Once the plugin has been added to your project, you can configure it using [`meltano config`](#config), invoke its executable using [`meltano invoke`](#invoke), and use it in a pipeline using [`meltano elt`](#elt).